 I have the best job on earth!
-It is with continued excitement and anticipation that I look forward to my 8th summer as Director of Camp Walden, a very special camp experience.
+It is with continued excitement and anticipation that I look forward to my 14th summer as Director of Camp Walden, a very special camp experience.

-My lifelong passion for overnight camping began as a camper and staff member at Camp Whippoorwill, a camp for girls in Keeseville, NY.
-At Whippoorwill I learned many wonderful skills, made life-long friends, and developed a love of the outdoors.
-In so many ways I am the person I am today because of my experiences as a camper and staff person at Whippoorwill.
+My passion for overnight camping began as a camper and staff member at Camp Whippoorwill, a camp for girls in the Adirondacks.
+During those years, I learned many skills, made lifelong friends and developed a love of the outdoors.
+In so many ways, I am the person I am today because of those experiences.

-I always understood that camp was a special place.
-At Whip my self-confidence grew while I learned to sail, enjoyed camping and hiking trips and made great friends.
+I always knew that camp was a special place.
+Each summer, my self-confidence grew while I learned to sail, enjoyed camping and hiking trips and made great friends.
 I brought my camp experiences home each year and was able to be the self-assured person I was at camp, at home!
-This is why after eighteen years as a college administrator I returned to camping with one goal in mind, to create the opportunity for as many children as possible to have the same exceptional overnight camping experience as I had as a child and young adult.
+So it follows that after 18 years as a woman’s college administrator, I returned to camping with one goal in mind: to create the opportunity for as many children as possible to have the same exceptional overnight camping experience that I had.

-For eight years, 2003 to 2010, I was the Director of JCC Maccabi Camp Kingswood.
-I am proud of the experiences I created for and the relationships I developed with hundreds of campers, staff and families.
+Before joining Walden, I was the Director of JCC Camp Kingswood for eight years.
+I am proud of the experiences I have created for, and the relationships I developed with, hundreds of campers, staff and families.
 Today, in addition to leading Walden, I serve as a member of the Board of Directors of Maine Summer Camps.
-I am thrilled to be a member of the Walden community, a very special camp community, and to continue this wonderful and amazing journey.
+I am thrilled to be a member of this organization and of the Walden community.
+Wishing summer lasted all year!

 Jen Levi Gammill, Assistant Director

 In 1994, I spent my first summer at Walden as a camper.
 This June, I will return for my 29th summer in the Walden woods, and I am just as excited as ever.
-Over the years Walden has meant different things to me; from serving as my childhood dreamland, to a beautiful summer escape, and finally to the place where I find great purpose in providing the valuable experiences I enjoyed to our campers.
+Over the years, Walden has meant different things to me — from serving as my childhood dreamland to a beautiful summer escape and finally to the place where I find great purpose in passing along the valuable experiences I’ve enjoyed to our current campers and counselors.
 No matter the meaning at the time, it remains my happy place.

-After 7 years as a camper, I became a staff member in 2004—teaching swimming, waterskiing, waterfront head and Head Counselor until becoming Camp Walden’s Assistant Director in 2014.
-I studied Studio Art at Colorado College, I returned to my hometown in Connecticut to teach art to students in grades Pre-Kindergarten through 4th for the past 10 years at Greens Farms Academy.
+After seven years as a camper, I became a staff member in 2004 — teaching swimming, waterskiing, serving as the Waterfront Head and Head Counselor until becoming Camp Walden’s Assistant Director in 2014.
+After pursuing a degree in Visual Arts at Colorado College, I returned to my hometown in Connecticut to teach art to students in grades Pre-K through 5th for 10 years at Greens Farms Academy.
 In the fall of 2017, I began a new journey as Walden’s year-round Assistant Director.

-As long as I can remember Walden has been my summer home.
-This summer I shared this home with my 8 month old son James.
-Each summer I enjoy sharing with our campers the traditions and community that makes Walden special.
-Even after 21 years, I still count down the days until the first day of camp!
+For as long as I can remember, Walden has been my summer home.
+This summer I shared this home with my son James and my daughter Gillian.
+Each summer, I enjoy sharing the traditions and community that make Walden so special.
+After all these years, I still count down the days until camp!